 A clean cooker hood is essential for a fresh, efficient kitchen.
-Over time, grease and odours build up, affecting both performance and appearance.
+Over time, grease and odours build up, affecting performance and appearance.
 Regular maintenance not only ensures hygiene but also preserves the sleek, modern aesthetic of your space.
 Here’s how to clean your cooker hood, step by step.

 What is The Best Way to Clean a Cooker Hood?